Commuter Student Information

 Commuter students are responsible for their own transportation to and from campus.
-Drop-off/pickup is recommended rather than driving and parking, as parking on campus is very limited and requires permits.
-Depending on the location of the class, there typically is a location close by for easy drop-off.
+Drop-off/pickup is recommended rather than driving and parking, as parking on campus is very limited and requires permits (which are not available for students).
+Depending on the location of the class, there typically is a location close by that allows for easy drop-off.

 Commuter students are not provided a meal plan through their Summer College tuition and program fees.
 Commuters do have the option of adding their own funds to a SUpercard account that can be used in eateries around campus.
 It is recommended that commuters arrange for this in advance of the start of their program.
 More information on the SUpercard account can be found through the Housing, Meal Plan, and ID Card Office.
 Commuter students may also wish to bring their own lunch or purchase food at one of the many eateries on Marshall Street near main campus.